pouryany/HuangLabAssessment/readme.md

 Running WGCNA Analysis
 ----------------------

-Just to take an sligthly alternative approach, we use `WGNCA` library to determing the clusters in the correlation network of the mRNA/protein expression.
+To take an sligthly alternative approach, I will use `WGNCA` library to determing the row clusters by using the correlation network of the mRNA/protein expression.
 The file `WGCNArunner.R` contains the functions that find the optimal values for the analysis and report the resutls.
 In this case, I only show the analysis for Protein data.
 For mRNA data, I will provide the results and the code is accessible via `WGCNAModeling.R`.

-I used WGCNA to cluster the rows, and for column clusters, I used the resutls of model-based clustering from `mclust`.
-Same applies to both protein and mRNA data.
+I used WGCNA to cluster the rows.
+For column clusters, I used the resutls of model-based clustering from `mclust`.
+Same analysis applies to both protein and mRNA data.

 ``` r
 rm(list= ls())